-Clearing the decks in your pantry on a regular basis will give you more storage space, fresher ingredients to cook with and ward off dreaded pantry moths.
+Clearing the decks in your pantry on a regular basis will give you more storage space for better pantry organisation and fresher cooking ingredients.
+Sealed containers and proper storage of open packets are the best way to declutter pantry mess and will ward off dreaded pantry moths.

 1. Stale nuts

 You know the ones – all the boring nuts that are left behind after everyone picks out their favourites.
-Bin them and resolve to making up your own mix next time.
+Bin them and resolve to make up your own mix next time.

 2. Old herbs and spices

-Check expiry dates as they will lose their pungency over time.
-Any used for a one-off recipe should also be discarded.
+Check expiry dates as dried herbs and spices lose their pungency over time.
+Any spices you use for a one-off recipe that are unlikely to be reused should also be discarded.

 3. Open packs of biscuits and crackers

-These will become stale after only 1 day.
-Always store in sealed plastic containers immediately after opening.
+These will become stale after just one day.
+To retain freshness, always store biscuits and crackers in sealed plastic containers or your fridge immediately after opening.

 4. Half-used packets of pasta

 Are a magnet for pantry moths!
-Decant remainder straight into a jar or sealed plastic container as soon as you open a packet.
+Store the remaining pasta in a jar or sealed plastic container as soon as you open a packet.

-5. Gourmet sauces, fancy vinegars and flavoured oils
+5. Gourmet sauces, fancy bottles of vinegar and flavoured oils

 That you don’t use.
 Even if they’re beautifully bottled… unless they earn their keep on the shelf, bin them!